BigSoftVideo/DOTE/glossary.md

 ### Active Media <a id='active'></a>

+When media files are added to a Project using the [Media Manager](media.md) they can be activated to appear in the current Transcript.
+If a media file is deactivated, it will not be available for use in the current Transcript.

 ### Alignment Symbol

 An alignment symbol (Mondadian conventions) is a unique symbol reserved for use in a transcript to indicate the temporal alignment of an action in a [subtier](tier.md) with the [HEAD](#head) of the [neighbourhood](#neighbourhood).